“The past,” thought he, “is linked to the present by an unbroken chain of happenings, each flowing from the other.”

-Collections: Museum of New Zealand Te Papa Tongarewa, Wellington; James Wallace Arts Trust, Auckland; Auckland City Council
+COLLECTIONS: Museum of New Zealand Te Papa Tongarewa, Wellington; James Wallace Arts Trust, Auckland; Auckland City Council, Auckland

-Articles: ‘Exploring space and absence’ by Terry McNamara, The New Zealand Herald, Aug 2009; ‘Perspective on art’ by Terry McNamara, The New Zealand Herald, 1994; ‘Joy of life’ by Terry McNamara, The New Zealand Herald, 1988
+SELECTED BIBLIOGRAPHY: ‘Art of the Week’ by Terry McNamara, The New Zealand Herald, 2019; ‘Brendan McGorry and the Belle Epoque’ by Michael Wilson, Art New Zealand, 2018; ‘Long Live the Art of Painting’ by Terry McNamara, The New Zealand Herald, Aug 2016; ‘Great Expectations’ by Terry McNamara, The New Zealand Herald, Oct 2015; ‘Exploring Space and Absence’ by Terry McNamara, The New Zealand Herald, Aug 2009; ‘Perspective on art’ by Terry McNamara, The New Zealand Herald, 1994; ‘Joy of life’ by Terry McNamara, The New Zealand Herald, 1988